anastasia-zhukova/Diverse_CDCR_datasets/FCC-prep/README.md

 mention's format, we save the labels in the ```coref_type``` attributes, e.g., ```coref_type: "participants"```.

 ### Subtopics
-Each split might contain a subtopic called "other_event".
-To make the subtopic less general, we create a compositional subtopic that includes a split name, e.g., "other_event-test".
+Each split might contain documents that are not assigned to any seminal event.
+Similar to [Bugert et al. 2021] (https://direct.mit.edu/coli/article/47/3/575/102774/Generalizing-Cross-Document-Event-Coreference), we create a new seminal event for such unassigned documents.